-The street Akersgata crosses Karl Johans gate and is the home of design retailers such as Louis Vuitton, Mulberry and Moods of Norway.
+The street Akersgata crosses Karl Johans gate in Oslo and is the home of design retailers such as Louis Vuitton, Mulberry and Moods of Norway.

 The street of Møllergata is a good place for furniture shopping, while the Grensen area offers a good selection of shoes.